AgrVanshit/ArtoraAI/README.md

 ---

-## 🖼️ **Usage**
+## 🖼️ **How to Use ArtoraAI**

-Once both the client and server are up and running, open your browser and head to `http://localhost:3000`.
-Input your desired keywords or style, and let ArtoraAI generate the perfect artwork for you! 🎨✨
+1. **Generate AI Art**: Input your keywords or phrases to generate unique artwork.
+2. **Share Your Art**: Once your artwork is generated, you can upload it to the community gallery for others to view.
+3. **Explore the Community**: Check out the gallery to find inspiration from other AI-generated art.

 ---

 ## 🌟 **Contributing**

 We welcome contributions from the community!
-Feel free to fork the repository, create a new branch, and submit a pull request.
-Your input helps make ArtoraAI even better. 💡🤝
+Fork the repository, create a new branch, and submit a pull request.
+Let's grow the ArtoraAI community together! 💡🤝

 ---